MiguelSecadesBYU/cse210-04/README.md

 python3 greed
 ```
 You can also run the program from an IDE like Visual Studio Code.
 Start your IDE and open the
 project folder.
-Select the main module inside the hunter folder and click the "run" icon.
+Select the main module inside the greed folder and click the "run" icon.

 ## Project Structure
 ---